04 Oct How to Use Sod Cutters When Sod Needs Removal

 Photo Credit: Lake Jem Farms

 Removing sod is only a part of the new lawn process.
 With it also comes the process of installing new sod and making sure your new lawn gets the nutrients it needs.
-To continue reading about installing new sod, check out our Installing Sod blog.
+To continue reading about installing new sod, visit out Sod Installation page.
 Learn more about lawn nutrition in our How to Get Your Newly Sodded Lawn Off to a Great Start blog.
 If you are removing sod for the purposes of planting trees or shrubs, be sure to take a look at our How to Properly Plant Trees and Shrubs blog.